Amber-MD/cpptraj/README.md

 CPPTRAJ also makes use of the following libraries that are bundled with CPPTRAJ.
 External ones can be used in place of these if desired.

-* ARPACK; without this diagonalization of sparse matrices in `diagmatrix` will be slow
+* ARPACK; without this diagonalization of sparse matrices in `diagmatrix` will be slow.
-* [helPME](https://github.com/andysim/helpme), required for PME functionality
+* [helPME](https://github.com/andysim/helpme) by Andy Simmonett, required for PME functionality.
-* XDR for reading GROMACS XTC trajectories
+* XDR for reading GROMACS XTC trajectories.
-* TNG for reading GROMACS TNG trajectories
+* TNG for reading GROMACS TNG trajectories.

+CPPTRAJ also uses the PCG32 and Xoshiro 128++ pseudo-random number generators.

 `./configure gnu` should be adequate to set up compilation for most systems.
 For systems without BLAS/LAPACK/ARPACK and/or NetCDF libraries installed,